Showing posts with label Alexander the Sleepless. Show all posts

 And many local Offices had, by the sixth century, clearly acquired the authority of long use.

-Two centuries later, the Ratio de cursus, an anonymous treatise written before 767, went even further, claiming that the Benedictine Office was a Johnny-come-lately compared to the Gallic Office that had originated with St John the Evangelist and the Irish Office his (probably Columbanian) house used, which originated with St Mark the Evangelist.
+Two centuries later, the Ratio de cursus, an anonymous treatise written before 767, went even further, claiming that the Benedictine Office was a Johnny-come-lately compared to both the Gallic Office, which it claimed had originated with St John the Evangelist, and the Irish Office his (probably Columbanian) house used, which he claimed originated with St Mark the Evangelist.
 [4] Whether or not one thinks these claims had any historical merit, they do illustrate that entrenched traditions could be highly resistant to outside influences.
 [5]

 The search for a perfect Office